GerritCodeReview/plugins_project-group-structure/src/main/resources/Documentation/about.md

 enforce for the project group structure, it also enforce other naming rules like project name cannot contain spaces.

+Below description of plugins functionality is not applicable if user is an administrator.
+Administrators continue creating projects like this plugin does not exist.

 To start creating a project group structure, simply create a root project, i.e. a project which inherits rights from `All-Projects`.
 The root project name cannot contains slashes, e.g. `some-organization` and must be created with